-Confusional migraine is a rare type of migraine headache that typically affects children and teenagers.
+Confusional migraine, or acute confusional migraine (ACM), is a rare type of migraine headache that typically affects children and teenagers.
 Symptoms include confusion, agitation, and disorientation.
-Healthcare professionals may refer to it as acute confusional migraine (ACM).

 According to the Migraine Research Foundation, 10% of children in the United States experience migraine.
 An older study from 2012 notes that ACM affects approximately